bandang0/dotfiles/README.md

 # dotfiles

-Configuration files for Arch Linux (or other Linux distribution using irssi and rxvt-unicode in i3wm).
+Configuration files for Fedora 26 (or other Linux distribution using irssi and rxvt-unicode in i3wm).

 Usage:

-`./install.sh`
+`./installdeps.sh` (with root privileges) `./install.sh` (with user shell)

 Dependencies: